salsabs/SundaStrait-map/README.md

 This is an intern project of Botram Ocean Technology Research and Management.

-All the data is credit to Botram Ocean Technology Resarch and Management.
+All the data is credit to Botram Ocean Technology Research and Management.